Automotive industry in the Philippines: Safeguard Measures Act

-In 2021, the Department of Trade and Industry has enacted laws on import safeguards on automobiles in a bid to protect the domestic automobile business.
-This was made as a response to the petition filed by Philippine Metal Workers Alliance asking for safeguard measures against the dominance of fully imported automobiles versus locally assembled models.
-Many car manufacturers, have shown concern that the import tariffs would hurt the local car industry as they rely heavily on imported cars from other countries such as Indonesia and Thailand.
-Although vehicles that are exempt to this rule are vans/commercial vehicles that have more than 10-seating capacity, electric vehicles, locally assembled vehicles, and most luxury cars.
-DTI Secretary Ramon Lopez announced that the country would start imposing a 70,000 PHP ($1,460) tariff on passenger cars and 110,000 PHP ($2,262) on light commercial vehicles.
-Cars coming from Thailand, USA, Japan, and Europe are subject to this rule.
-Though some countries like the People's Republic of China, South Korea, Malaysia, and partially Indonesia are exempted from this rule.
+In 2021, the Department of Trade and Industry enacted laws on automobile import safeguards in a bid to protect the domestic automobile business.
+These laws were in response to the petition filed by the Metal Workers Alliance of the Philippines asking for safeguard measures against the dominance of fully imported automobiles.
+Many car manufacturers have shown concern that import tariffs would hurt the local car industry, as it relies heavily on imported cars from other countries.
+Exemptions are granted for locally assembled vehicles, vans and commercial vehicles with a seating capacity of over 10, electric vehicles, and most luxury cars.
+DTI Secretary Ramon Lopez announced that the country would start imposing a 70,000 PHP ($1,460) tariff on passenger cars and a 110,000 PHP ($2,262) tariff on light commercial vehicles.
+Cars from Thailand, the US, Japan, and Europe are subject to these tariffs, though cars from some countries like China, South Korea, Malaysia, and parts of Indonesia are exempt.

-However, on August 6, 2021, the imposition of safeguard duty on imported vehicles was suspended.
-As the Tariff Commission determined that there is no surge on fully imported vehicles.
-Given that completely built passenger cars and light commercial vehicles were not imported in greater quantities during the investigation period, the Commission closes its formal investigation and recommends that no safeguard measure be imposed on imports of the CBU passenger cars and light commercial vehicles under examination will not face any definitive general safeguard measures.
+However, on August 6, 2021, the imposition of safeguard duty on imported vehicles was suspended, as the Tariff Commission determined that there was no surge in complete vehicle imports.
+Given that completely built passenger cars and light commercial vehicles were not imported in greater quantities during the investigation period, the Commission closed its formal investigation and recommended that no safeguard measure be imposed on imports of CBU passenger cars, and light commercial vehicles under examination will not face any definitive general safeguard measures.
 Once the order is published, it will be transmitted to the Department of Finance, which will then direct the Bureau of Customs to lift the DTI's safeguard measures.
-The decision to lift the DTI's safeguard restrictions on imported cars, which account for the vast majority of vehicles sold in the Philippines, will significantly help the industry recover.
-While the implementation is waiting for a full effect, car dealerships across the country will return cash deposits paid by consumers who purchased the imported vehicles during that time period.
+The decision to lift the DTI's safeguard restrictions on imported cars, which account for the vast majority of vehicles sold in the Philippines, has been expected to significantly help the industry recover.
+While the implementation is waiting for full effect, car dealerships across the country will return cash deposits paid by consumers who purchased imported vehicles during that time period.

 Active manufacturers

-Notable Filipino automotive manufacturers include Sarao Motors and Francisco Motors Corporation.
+Notable Filipino vehicle manufacturers include Sarao Motors and Francisco Motors Corporation.

 As of February 2021, there are 58 official car brands in the country.